frederic-perez/AmE-dictionary/data/dictionary.md

 __conservancies__
 __consigliere__ _Our family consigliere._
 __consoled__ _v_
-__conspicuous consumption__ _idiom_ The lavish expenditure of money or acquisition of expensive items as a public display of one's wealth or financial success.
+__conspicuous consumption__ _idiom_ :two: The lavish expenditure of money or acquisition of expensive items as a public display of one's wealth or financial success.
 __conspicuous__ _adj_ :five: (conspicuously) __1__ Obvious or easy to notice. _A conspicuous flaw in the construction._ _Conspicuously absent was Iran._ __2__ Noticeable or attracting attention, especially if unattractive.
 __conspicuously__
 __constituency__ _n_ :six::hammer: (constituencies)